p-null/openai-gpt-pytorch/README.md

 # PyTorch implementation of OpenAI's Finetuned Transformer Language Model

-This repo is basically the SAME as the [ORIGINAL PYTORCH IMPLEMENTATION](https://github.com/huggingface/pytorch-openai-transformer-lm)
-Only add the data directory so you can diectly run it by `python train.py` to get
+You can diectly run it by
+`python train.py`
+to get
 > ROCStories Valid Accuracy: 90.11